ivanov-gv/zpcg/docs/1-the-problem-overview.md

 day or 1 user per hour.

 This sets a realistic upper ceiling: the bot is unlikely to exceed the total search demand for the topic it serves.
-Infrastructure must scale to zero at low traffic and scale up to the expected demand at high traffic.
-Let's assume a user needs 3 requests: 1 to get the timetable to a destination, 1 for a route back and 1 more to update the timetable on another day.
+With this low traffic, infrastructure must scale to zero at idle and scale up on demand.
+Let's assume a user makes 3 requests monthly: 1 to get the timetable to a destination, 1 for a route back and 1 more to update the timetable on another day.
 The total **maximum expected traffic** is 3 * 200 = **600 requests per month** or 20 requests per day, **1 request per hour**.